Description

 Affected Systems

 Any Linux kernel configuration that supports ADFS file system images is potentially vulnerable.
-No specific kernel versions are enumerated in the advisory; users should assume that all kernels that have not been updated with the patch that adds the nzones check are affected.
+The CVE does not specify kernel versions, so all kernels that have not been updated with the patch that adds the nzones check are affected.

 Risk and Exploitability